codeporting-translator/Docs/en/native/cs2cpp/release-notes/2021/codeporting-native-cs2cpp-21-12.md

 ## Minor fixes ##
 1. The exceptions thrown by the `Socket` and `Dns` classes were improved.
 1. The `class_ptr_alias` option was supported by the porter.
-If enabled, it makes the porter generate `Ptr` member type which is an alias to the smart pointer for this class.
+For echh public class, the porter generates `Ptr` member type which is an alias to the smart pointer for this class when this option is enabled.
 1. The code of `Array::CopyTo()` and `ArrayView::CopyTo()` methods was simplified.
 1. The overloads were added to `RandomNumberGenerator` and `RNGCryptoServiceProvider` methods that work with `ArrayView` and `StackArray` instead of `ArrayPtr`.
 1. The access violation was fixed in the `HttpWebResponse::GetResponseHeader()` method.